-Billy T James is a New Zealand entertainment icon, still fondly remembered for his many stage and television appearances, plus the role of a crazed Māori-Mexican bandito in movie Came a Hot Friday.
-A gifted impressionist, Billy's affectionate portraits of Māori (and many other nationalities) pushed the boundaries of Kiwi comedy.
-His trademark giggle is embedded in the country's popular culture; Nearly half the respondents in a 2009 Listener poll voted him our greatest local comedian.
+Billy T James was a Kiwi entertainment icon, known to 1000s of New Zealanders for his many television and stage appearances, plus the role of a crazed Māori-Mexican bandito in movie Came a Hot Friday.
+A gifted impressionist, his affectionate and oft-debated portraits of Māori (and many other nationalities) stretched the boundaries of Kiwi comedy.
+His trademark giggle is embedded in the country's popular culture; nearly half the respondents in a 2009 Listener poll voted him our greatest local comedian.

 Billy grew up as William James Te Wehi Taitoko, first in the Waikato town of Leamington, then in Whangarei.
 At high school he sang and played guitar in a band.
-Popular for drawing caricatures of his teachers, Billy would begin an apprenticeship as a signwriter after leaving school.
+Popular for drawing caricatures of his teachers, Billy began an apprenticeship as a signwriter after leaving school.

-Watching him win over a drunken, rowdy sports club crowd in 1978, TV producer Tom Parkinson was astonished by Billy's timing and talent.
-Billy had sung occasionally on TV's The Ray Woolf Show, but Parkinson felt he could bring much more to the medium.
+Watching Billy win over a drunken, rowdy sports club crowd in 1978, TV producer Tom Parkinson was astonished by his timing and talent.
+Billy had sung occasionally on TV's The Ray Woolf Show; Parkinson felt there was a lot more he could bring to the medium.

-After being crowned TVNZ's head of entertainment, Parkinson got to realise a longheld dream to create Radio Times, a variety show that aped old pre-50s radios shows.
-As he writes here, Parkinson had a crazy idea of how to tie it all together: getting Billy to play the show's dashing and very English host, Dexter Fitzgibbons.
+After being crowned TVNZ's head of entertainment, Parkinson realised a longheld dream to create Radio Times, a variety show that aped old pre-50s radios shows.
+As he writes here, he had a crazy idea of how to tie it all together: getting Billy to play the show's dashing, very English host, Dexter Fitzgibbons.
 When Radio Times premiered in 1980 it won rave reviews (the NZ Herald said Billy "should be kept chained to a microphone").
-Although the show was recorded in front of a live audience, it gave Billy the chance to hone his talents for the very different medium of television.
+Although recorded in front of a live audience, the show gave Billy the chance to hone his talents for the very different medium of television.

-The first of six seasons of sketch comedy programme The Billy T James Show debuted in July 1981, echoing the music hall style of Radio Times.
+The first of six seasons of sketch comedy programme The Billy T James Show debuted in July 1981, with echoes of Radio Times' music hall style.
 Billy's co-stars included his Radio sidekick Laurie Dee, and veteran comic Doug Aston.
 The same year, the trio were invited to perform a sketch at the Royal Variety Concert.

-In 1982, Don Selwyn cast Billy in a small, non-comedic role in tele-play The Protestors, playing communist Bobby Watson, and he also turned up in One of Those Blighters (the previous year he'd cameoed as a motorcycle cop in Under the Mountain).
+In 1982, Don Selwyn cast Billy in a small, non-comedic role in tele-play The Protestors, playing communist Bobby Watson.
+In the same period he also turned up in One of Those Blighters, and cameoed as a motorcycle cop in the classic Under the Mountain.

-When the second season of The Billy T James show began, Billy suggested adding a very different role into the mix: a down home take-off of Māori news bulletin Te Karere, with Billy in a black singlet, a yellow towel round his neck.
-Billy had roadtested the Te News sketch on stage; it won fans, and criticism that he was stereotyping Māori, which Billy firmly denied.
-He argued that his humour concentrated on accents and mannerisms, and that perfecting an accent played a part in making the humour more acceptable.
-"I think I've just come in in the middle of this quiet spot where everyone's too frightened to say anything and just done it.
+When the second season of The Billy T James Show kicked off, Billy was keen to add a very different role into the mix: a down home take-off of Māori news bulletin Te Karere, with Billy in a black singlet, a yellow towel round his neck.
+Billy had roadtested the Te News sketch on stage.
+It won fans, plus criticism that he was stereotyping Māori, which Billy firmly denied.
+He argued that his humour concentrated on accents and mannerisms, and that getting an accent perfect played a part in making the humour more acceptable.
+"I think I've just come in in the middle of this quiet spot where everyone's too frightened to say anything, and just done it.
 There's still further to go."

-With the 1985 departure of Billy T James Show producers Tom Parkinson and Jeff Bennett, for yet to be launched channel TV3, the fifth season underwent major change.
+With the 1985 departure of Billy T James Show producers Tom Parkinson and Jeff Bennett, for yet to be launched channel TV3, season five saw major change.
 Cast members Laurie Dee and Doug Aston were controversially dropped, and the bulk of writing duties fell on Billy and new sidekick Peter Rowley.
-Now commanded by comedy veteran Tony Holden, the fifth season included sketches mixing Captain Cook and solvent abuse, a Miami Vice takeoff, and the immortal "where did I get my bag?" commercial, possibly the most repeated seven seconds in NZ's TV history.
+Now commanded by comedy veteran Tony Holden, the fifth season included sketches mixing Captain Cook and solvent abuse, a Miami Vice takeoff, and the immortal "where did I get my bag?" ad, possibly the most repeated seven seconds in NZ TV history.

 It was to be Billy's biggest movie role, winning him a GOFTA award (the same year, The Billy T James Show scored gongs for Best Entertainment Programme, and Best Performance in a Non-Dramatic Role).
 Elsewhere Billy provided the voice of pie van owner Pāwai in 1986 animated hit Footrot Flats - A Dog's (Tail) Tale, and cameoed as a dodgy pilot in ski movie The Leading Edge (plus composed a track for the film, alongside his musical director Tui Tomoti).
 Billy also appeared in big-budget tourism short Kiwi Magic, made on large format 70mm film.

-On the small screen, Billy acted in forgotten sitcom Rabbiter's Rest, and played the gang leader on Terry and the Gunrunners (he also sang the show's title song).
+On the small screen, he acted in forgotten sitcom Rabbiter's Rest, and played the gang leader on Terry and the Gunrunners (this time singing the show's title song).
 Billy also completed one-off TV specials on the America's Cup (though filming was cut short by his gall-bladder problems) and with Australian comedian Carter Edwards.

 In 1984 Billy won the Feltex Best Entertainment Award, followed by another for Entertainer of the Decade.
-In 1986 he was awarded an MBE for services to entertainment.
-By this point The Billy T James Show had reached a new ratings high, with almost half the population tuning in — more than the primetime news.
+Two years later he was awarded an MBE for services to entertainment.
+By now The Billy T James Show had reached a new ratings high, with almost half the population tuning in — more than the primetime news.
 A talented artist, he was also collaborating with cartoonist Chris Slane for comic book The Billy T. James Real Hard-Case Book, and a sequel.

-Released under the familiar title The Billy T James Show, the new project was a situation comedy, inspired partly by The Cosby Show; Billy played a DJ on small-town Waikato radio station Cuz FM, alongside screen wife Ilona Rodgers, loudmouth Australian Mark Hadlow, and family matriach Ramai Hayward.
-The show's roster of actors and guest-stars included many names Billy had worked with, but some feel the results were weakened because Billy was far more comfortable playing others than himself.
+Released under the familiar title The Billy T James Show, the new project was a situation comedy, inspired partly by The Cosby Show; Billy played a DJ on small-town Waikato radio station Cuz FM, alongside screen wife Ilona Rodgers, loudmouth Aussie Mark Hadlow, and family matriarch Ramai Hayward.
+The show's roster of actors and guest stars included many names Billy had worked with in the past, but some feel the results were weakened because he was far more comfortable playing other characters than himself.

 After five months recuperating from his transplant, Billy returned to the stage for 1990 variety special Billy T James, Alive and Giggling.
 As Parkinson writes here, getting the show made was a close call.
 Then Billy went on the road again.

-After a memorable live show in February 1991, he contracted a cold which seriously weakened his heart.
-It was one of his final performances: Billy died on August 7 1991.
+Following a memorable live show in February 1991, Billy contracted a cold which seriously weakened his heart.
+It was to be one of his final performances: he died on 7 August 1991.
 Chris Hegan, the son of Billy's agents, wrote at the time that "Billy gave us a way of laughing at ourselves in a way that no one else has done and in a particularly unique style.
 And we are not very good at that as New Zealanders."

 Tribute documentary A Celebration (1995) mixes classic performances with interviews.
 1997 documentary Billy T James - A Daughter's Story, presented by adopted daughter Cherie James (later an award-nominated actor) mixes interviews with Billy's acquaintances, and insights into the conflicts over his burial.
-His legacy also lives on in the annual Billy T. Awards, with aspiring comedians competing to win the legendary yellow towel.
+His legacy also lives on in the annual Billy T Award, with aspiring comedians competing to win the legendary yellow towel.
 A compilation of his sketches became one of the most successful local titles released on DVD.

 Moe mai e te rangatira, moe mai.